Asterics2020-Obelics/School2017/README.md

 		source anaconda_linux_setup.sh

-You can either run this command each time you need to use `Anaconda`, or add these lines to your `.bashrc` (or equivalent) to set it up at the opening of a new terminal.
+You can either run this command each time you need to use `Anaconda`, or add its content to your `.bashrc` (or equivalent) to set it up at the opening of a new terminal.

 - See next section for extra python libraries requirements (if any).